felixlopz/hubrise-test-task/content/apps/just-eat-flyt/en/push-catalog.md

 ## Populate a HubRise Catalog

 To update your menu in Just Eat, you should have a HubRise catalog first.
 Many apps connected with HubRise, including EPOS solutions, offer the ability to push their menu into HubRise.
 Refer to your connected EPOS documentation on the HubRise website to verify.

-To populate your HubRise catalog, you can also pull your menu from Uber Eats or Deliveroo.
+Alternatively, you can populate a HubRise catalog by pulling your menu from Uber Eats or Deliveroo.

 For more information on HubRise catalogs, see [Catalogs](/docs/catalog/).